bigcommerce/dev-docs/docs/api-docs/apps/guide/apps-04-devloper-portal.md

 <!-- theme: info -->
 > #### Information optional
 > When you create or edit an app in the Dev Portal, no app information fields are mandatory unless you're preparing the app for BigCommerce [Apps Marketplace](https://bigcommerce.com/apps) approval.
+To learn more about completing an app profile for approval, see our [App Publishing Guide](/api-docs/apps/guide/publishing).

 6. A new dialog box will open, asking if you want to add new OAuth scopes.
 Click **Confirm Update**.
 7. You can view the client ID and client secret any time; see the following section on [viewing credentials](#view-credentials).